bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DataConnectionType_2cODWDnK9A9RCBk2DE0YiP/Documentation.md

-Indicate the data connection type of the junction box, copper pair or fiber.
+Indicates the data connection type of the junction box e.g. copper pair, fiber or others.